gumaerc-testorg/18.04-spring-2018/content/pages/study-materials/matlab-tutorial-1-basics.md

 >     3
 >     4`

 `% Turning rows into columns is called transposing.
 In MATLAB we use a single quote.
-In mathematics we use a T, e.g. _A_T.
+In mathematics we use a T, e.g. _A_{{< sup "T" >}}.
 You read this as 'A transpose'.`

 > `> y = [1, 2, 3; 4, 5, 6]
 > y =